Website Cookies ...

 Headley Parish Council is the third tier of local government serving the local needs of Headley's residents.
 It is a statutory local authority set up under the Local Government Act 1972.

 It is comprised of 12 unpaid Parish Councillors who serve a four-year term of office.
-It also employs a part-time Clerk and Executive Officer, an Assistant Clerk and Responsible Financial Officer, and a Playground Monitor.
+It also employs a part-time Clerk and Executive Officer, an Assistant Clerk, a Responsible Financial Officer, and a Playground Monitor.

 The council’s paid officers organise meetings and help to carry out the council's decisions.
 The Clerk and Executive Officer does not vote or make decisions; that is the role of the councillors.
 Every year the council elects one of the councillors to the role of Chairman and one to be Vice Chairman of the council.
 Decisions are made by consensus at Full Council meetings and Committee meetings.